 Alkylation.
 DuPont, a supplier of sulphuric acid catalyst for alkylation, acquired the alkylation division of technology provider STRATCO in 2003.
 The two companies previously worked under a licensing arrangement to provide sulphuric acid regeneration services.
 DuPont’s Refinery Solutions division subsequently built and operated on-site sulphuric regeneration plants for its clients.
 With state MTBE bans increasing, alkylation was seen as a cost-effective method for producing a replacement, high-value, clean octane stream.

 Automotive Safety.
 During the 2003 SAE World Congress in Detroit, Michigan, DuPont introduced a range of new materials for use in cars and trucks (as well as a corporate safety program to leverage more than 60 of its extant product lines to help car manufacturers and their suppliers build and design safer vehicles).
 DuPont’s automotive safety systems initiative incorporated air bag nylon, electronic materials, engineering plastics, elastomers, advanced composite materials, coatings, chemicals and other DuPont technologies that represented US$600 million in annual revenue.
-The new products included more advanced air bag nylon and laminated glass, as well as advanced composites to protect against side impacts and rollovers, engineering plastics for new impact absorbing components and electronic materials and processing technologies for collision avoidance systems.
+The new products included more-advanced air bag nylon and laminated glass, as well as advanced composites to protect against side impacts and rollovers, engineering plastics for new impact absorbing components and electronic materials and processing technologies for collision avoidance systems.
 Although cost reduction was still the biggest priority for the automotive industry, the importance of safety to consumers was increasing.

 Tenneco Automotive announced its licensing agreement with DuPont to develop, manufacture and market certain products under the DuPont™ brand in North America.
 The branded car-appearance product line included waxes, protectants, car wash, and tire and wheel care products that used Teflon® chemical additives.